feathers-plus/authentication-local-management/misc/upgrading.md

 ### Configuring the client

-This is an example of configuring the client, including authenticating the client and configuring `authManagement`.
+This is an example of configuring the client, including authenticating the client and configuring `localManagement`.
-The `authManagement` service needs a timeout greater than 5 seconds as multiple values may be hashed.
+The `localManagement` service needs a timeout greater than 5 seconds as multiple values may be hashed.

 ```js
 async function configClient(host, port, email1, password1,